awslabs/Renate/doc/getting_started/how_to_renate_config.md

 # How to Write a Config File

-User input is passed to `renate` via a config file.
+User input is passed to Renate via a config file.
 It contains the definition of the model you want to train, code to load and preprocess the data, and (optionally) a set of transforms to be applied to that data.
 These components are provided by implementing functions with a fixed name.
-When accessing your config file, `renate` will inspect it for these functions.
+When accessing your config file, Renate will inspect it for these functions.

 ## Model: `model_fn`